 The Unitarian Universalist Church of Boulder offers many groups and activities geared toward personal and spiritual development, along with socializing.
 All are open and welcome new members.
-Contact our Membership Coordinator with a note about your interests so we can connect you with the groups that are right for you!
+Contact our office, email@example.com, with a note about your interests so we can connect you with the Affinity Groups that are right for you!

 Seniors’ Salon is an open discussion group for seniors.
-It meets from 10am to noon in members’ homes on the second Tuesday of each month.
+(We hope to start back up in November) It meets in a conference room in Fraiser Meadows on the second Tuesday of each month.
 There is no lower-age attendance criteria; members simply self-select.
 Existing members declare that “The purpose and mission of the UUCB Seniors’ Salon is to openly, respectfully and lovingly share among ourselves relevant stories and information about facing and thriving in the later stages of life.”